 We invite authors to submit articles, which address the territory as an opportunity for a sustainability transition, in its most varied domains and scales of approach.
 What changes, what planning and governance approaches, and what scales of intervention are necessary for such transition?
 Is this a new debate about the territory within technical and scientific research?
 What research approaches are being developed today?

-The deadline for full papers submission is 1st June 2020.
+The deadline for full papers submission extended deadline is 1st July 2020.
 Papers should be submitted through the CIDADES: Comunidades e Territórios online platform.
 The submission should mention the title of the thematic dossier.
 Articles can be prepared in Portuguese or in English and must respect the journal's editorial conventions (available at https://revistas.rcaap.pt/cct/information/authors).

 All submissions will be reviewed by independent experts in accordance with the peer review model of the journal.
 Publication of the thematic dossier is planned for December 2020.